-126.96.36.199 Normally, a PI/PD may not request in a single proposal to receive externally-sponsored salary support for more than 95% of his/her IBS.
+220.127.116.11 Normally, a PI may not request in a single proposal to receive externally-sponsored salary support for more than 95% of his/her IBS.
 Faculty with 9-month appointments normally may not request in a single proposal to receive externally-sponsored summer salary support for a full 3 months.
 (See also UNH V.F.7.1.35, V.F.7.3.5, and UNH VIII.S.3.3 for additional information on Summer Pay and Effort.)

 3.2 Awards: Establishing Salaries on Sponsored Project Award Accounts

 3.2.1 Sponsors generally consider estimates of Effort (and corresponding salary requests) in proposals to be commitments if such proposals are awarded.
-If an award is accepted by UNH, the PI/PD/key personnel are committed to provide this level of Effort over the award budget period unless sponsor policies permit otherwise.
+If an award is accepted by UNH, the PI and key personnel are committed to provide this level of Effort over the award budget period unless sponsor policies permit otherwise.
 As a recipient of sponsored funds, UNH must assure sponsors that the Effort expended on the projects is at least commensurate with the salaries charged to those projects.
 In addition, sponsors require assurance that any Effort committed to a project, even Effort not compensated by the sponsor, is provided.
-PIs/PDs are responsible for ensuring that all Effort commitments are met for the project and ultimately certified.
+PIs are responsible for ensuring that all Effort commitments are met for the program and ultimately certified.

-3.2.2 Unless specifically required by a federal sponsor to follow a different federally-approved acceptable method for payroll distribution, UNH adheres to the Plan-Confirmation method.
-(See UNH VIII.S.3.5.5 and UNH VIII.S.3.5.6 for exceptions.)
-Under Plan-Confirmation, the distribution of salaries and wages of professorial and professional staff applicable to sponsored agreements is based on budgeted, planned, or assigned work activity, periodically updated to reflect any significant changes in work distribution when those occur.
+3.2.2 UNH uses two methods for effort reporting, Plan Confirmation and After-The-Fact Effort Certification.
+(See UNH VIII.S.3.5.5 and UNH VIII.S.3.5.6.)
+Under Plan Confirmation, the distribution of salaries and wages of professorial staff applicable to sponsored agreements is based on budgeted, planned, or assigned work activity, periodically updated to reflect any significant changes in work distribution when those occur.
 Non-Instructional sponsored staff and other operating staff utilize After-The-Fact Effort Certification.
-In either method, salary/labor distribution consistent with committed Effort should begin on sponsored project award accounts (and cost sharing accounts, if applicable) concurrently with actual project Effort.
-It is the PI's/PD's responsibility to be aware of committed Effort for himself/herself and all project staff, and to promptly communicate via a written work plan with his/her UNH Business Service Center (BSC) to assign salary charges to the award and adjust charges to other USNH accounts as appropriate.
+In either method, salary/labor distribution consistent with committed Effort should begin on sponsored program award accounts (and cost sharing accounts, if applicable) concurrently with actual project Effort.
+It is the PI's responsibility to be aware of committed Effort for himself/herself and all project staff, and to promptly communicate via a written work plan with his/her UNH Business Service Center (BSC) to assign salary charges to the award and adjust charges to other USNH accounts as appropriate.

 Some sponsors may impose a cap on the amount they will reimburse for individual salaries in awards.
 For example, the National Institutes of Health will not reimburse at an annual rate that exceeds the cap it publishes each year.
 Also, the National Science Foundation normally limits compensation it will provide to two months in a one year period.
 For the purposes of this policy the year is defined as the beginning of the academic year plus the following summer session, e.g., August 25th through August 24th.
 Any request for salary greater than two months that was not specifically approved by NSF in the award notice budget, that would not cause the objective or scope of the project to change, should be submitted to the appropriate Grants and Contracts Administrator (GCA) in SPA with supporting documentation.

 Normally, faculty members have responsibilities during the academic year that preclude them from devoting 100% of their time to externally-sponsored activities.
 Deans and department chairs or their designees, and faculty should review proposed sponsored activity to assure that, if other activities required of the faculty member reduce the available Effort to devote to sponsored activities, payroll distribution adjustments are made consistent with sponsor terms and conditions.

-Fiscal year faculty and full-time staff members with teaching, research, Service, and/or administrative responsibilities normally are precluded from devoting 100% of their time to and receiving 100% of their UNH pay from USNH-administered externally-Sponsored Programs.
+Fiscal year faculty and full-time staff members with teaching, research, service, and/or administrative responsibilities normally are precluded from devoting 100% of their time to and receiving 100% of their UNH pay from USNH-administered externally-Sponsored Programs.
 With written approval from the UNH Senior Vice Provost for Research (SVPR) or designee exceptions can be made up to 100% if the employee is working exclusively on the Sponsored Program(s) (See UNH VIIII.S.3.8, Table on Total University Effort, for examples of activities allowable for directly charging Sponsored Programs.)